nicholaschiasson/mariversaire/2024/README.md

 - [x] Implement disappearing platform, disappears after landing once on it
 - [x] Implement fallthrough platform, which will just break and allow the player to fall through it upon landing on it
 - [x] Implement content manager
-- [ ] Implement death animations
-- [ ] Implement tile incremental distance increase to a limit
+- [x] Implement tile incremental distance increase to a limit
 - [ ] Implement tile spawning patterns
-- [ ] Make player collision with bottom of screen a "Game Over"
-- [ ] Implement items
-	- [ ] Spring, high bounce
-	- [ ] Spring shoes, three big bounces
-	- [ ] Helicopter hat, fly for a few seconds
-- [ ] Implement enemies
-	- [ ] One touch and game over
-	- [ ] Jump on their head to kill them and bounce
-	- [ ] Basic one, sitting in place
-	- [ ] Floating side to side one
 - [ ] Implement scene manager
 	- [ ] Start scene
 		- [ ] Play button